 Ojo de Agua (Cold Springs) is worth a visit. $3 entry and you can relax in the natural spring pools filled with crystal clear water from an underground river that comes from volcano Maderas.
 There are swings and a tightrope to try your skills at too, and $1 coconuts to enjoy! $3 extra for rum.

 We spent 2 nights at Hotel Villa Paraíso but it would have been good to spend longer, apart from the fact there were a ridiculous amount of bugs – literally billions of them!
 Our hotel looked right out onto the lake, which at first we thought was the ocean due to its unusual crashing waves.
-Ometepe is peaceful, low key and a relaxing place to spend a few days.
+Ometepe is a peaceful, low key and a relaxing place to spend a few days.

 If you’re here on a Sunday, make sure you do Sunday Funday which is a big bar crawl that hops around different hostels – we heard a lot about it, but unfortunately, we were not here on a Sunday.